Food registration and approval

 Food premises registration

-The main purpose of the registration process is to let the Public Protection and Business Support Service know where premises are and what type of business is being operated.
+The main purpose of the registration process is to let the Public Protection Service know where premises are and what type of business is being operated.
 In this way we can ensure that every premise receives an inspection and resources can be allocated and targeted in the appropriate areas.

 When do I need to register?

 Anyone starting a new food business must register at least 28 days before opening.
 It is an offence to fail to register a food business.
-Please contact the Public Protection and Business Support Service using the contact details on the right hand side of this page for advice.
+Please contact the Public Protection Service using the contact details on the right hand side of this page for advice.

 How do I register a food business?